Written by Munis Topcuoglu, Editor at EHN Canada.

 - Education regarding healthy and satisfying sexuality

 The following elements are included in some of our treatment programs or may be optional for patients:

 - Expressive arts therapy

 Full recovery takes much longer than other addictions

 A full recovery from sex addiction can take three-to-five years after completion of a treatment program.
-Therefore, long-term success depends on a patient’s commitment to participate in aftercare programs and continue working on themselves after they complete an inpatient program.
+Therefore, long-term success depends on a patient’s commitment to participating in aftercare programs and to continue working on themselves after they complete one of our residential treatment programs.

 Groneman, C. (2000).
 Nymphomania: A History.
 New York, NY: Norton.

 Krueger, R. B. (2016).
 Diagnosis of hypersexual or compulsive sexual behavior can be made using ICD‐10 and DSM‐5 despite rejection of this diagnosis by the American Psychiatric Association.
 Addiction, 111(12), 2110-2111.